-Keep this medicine out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children

-Do not use this medicine after the expiry date which is stated on the label and carton after 'EXP'.
-The first two digits indicate the month and the last four digits indicate the year.
+Do not use this medicine after the expiry date which is stated on the carton and bottle label after EXP.
 The expiry date refers to the last day of that month.

-Do not store above 30°C.

-Store in the original package in order to protect from light and moisture.
+Do not store above 30°C. Store in the original package in order to protect from moisture.